nus-cs2103-AY2122S2/tp/docs/team/wei-xinn.md

 * **Documentation**:
   * User Guide:
-    * Added documentation for Onbarding Guide, Help Window and Find Appointment command
+    * Added documentation for Onboarding Guide, Help Window and Find Appointment command
   * Developer Guide:
     * Added documentation on the implementation of Onboarding Guide and Find Appointment command